georgelza/CEPH_CSI_drivers_deploy_RBD_CephFS/README.md

 But, then I got lucky and found [Ceph Storage Integration with Kubernetes using Ceph CSI](https://medium.com/@satishdotpatel/ceph-integration-with-kubernetes-using-ceph-csi-c434b41abd9c) by [Satish Patel](https://medium.com/@satishdotpatel).

-This got me going with the RBD CSI stack. using this pattern and allot of trying, googling, claude'ing etc I got the Cephfs figured out.
+His Medium article got me going with the RBD CSI stack, using this pattern and allot of trying, googling, claude'ing etc I got the Cephfs figured out.

 ## About Me